cf401-final/401final/docs/Pitch.md

 1. Chatroom application with interactive posts
 2. Dating app with interest categories
 3. Social app for pets

-4. Why not something that could be all of these things to some degree?
+*4. Why not an app that could be all of these things?*

 # FINAL PITCH

 - **Name of Project:** Jangle
-- **Problem Domain:** We want to create an application that will allow users with unique interests, identities, and/or animal kingdom classifications connect with each other.
+- **Problem Domain:** Jangle is a web application that allows users to communicate like never before.
+This application features custom chat rooms with real time chatting and posting.
+In addition to this, users will be able to 'match' with other users based off of their custom personas and engage in one on one coversations.
+The ability to react to posts, make new friends, as well as share and discuss content coupled with Jangle's aesthetic UI provides an awesome social experience!

 - ## **MVP:**
   - signup and login capabilities
   - end-user ability to join public channels (open chats)